 Obviously, the rest of America joined me in this rapture.

 The booming Clinton administration was off and running, and the U.S. sat primed to welcome this international curiosity to its home.
-With the '90s as the first decade in which the world truly started shrinking into the global village we know it as today, it only made sense to marry the planet’s favorite game with the decade's pre-eminent cultural flag-bearer as host.
+With the '90s as the first decade in which the world truly started shrinking into the global village we know it as today, it only made sense to marry the planet’s favourite game with the decade's pre-eminent cultural flag-bearer as host.

-World Cup Rewind: Ronaldo sets all-time goals world record
+Related articles: World Cup Rewind: Ronaldo sets all-time goals world record

 For the latest on all things world record, visit Guinness World Records on Facebook, Twitter, Google+ and our brand-new Instagram.
 Plus check out Guinness World Records on YouTube to subscribe for the latest record-breaking videos!